Venezia FC: Return to Serie A

-Serie B: 2022–24
+Beteween Serie B and Serie A: 2022–present

 For the 2022–23 Serie B season, the club acquired Ivan Javorčić as the new head coach.
 They strengthened their roster with a former Bayer Leverkusen striker Joel Pohjanpalo and former Brescia goalkeeper Jesse Joronen, in hopes of a quick return to top level.
 The season started slow, and eventually on 31 October 2022, Javorčić was sacked after Venezia had won only two of their 12 first league matches and were near the bottom of the table.
 Paolo Vanoli, a former assistant coach of Antonio Conte, was hired.
 The team progressed and finished in the 8th place at the end of the season, while Pohjanpalo scored 19 goals in Serie B, helping Venezia to qualify to promotion play-offs, where they were knocked out by Cagliari.
 At the end of the next 2023–24 season, Vanoli led Venezia to finish 3rd with the captain Pohjanpalo winning the Golden Boot with 22 goals.
 In the promotion play-offs, Venezia defeated Palermo and Cremonese and were promoted back to Serie A after two seasons spent in Serie B.

+Since 2024, Canadian rapper Drake has been an investor in Venezia, joining its ownership group, while his NOCTA brand serves as the club's official technical partner.

+A significant capital raise was announced for the club in July 2024.
+New investors included APEX Capital, Chiron Sports Group and PSALM Capital.
+In August 2024, Canadian musician Drake joined Venezia's ownership group as an investor.
+His involvement coincided with a partnership between the club and NOCTA, his Nike-associated clothing brand, which became Venezia's official technical partner for the 2024–25 season.

+However, the season back in the top flight ended in relegation, with Venezia finishing in 19th place and returning to Serie B after one season in Serie A.

+The 2025–26 season saw Venezia secure promotion to Serie A for the third time in five seasons, with promotion confirmed with one match remaining.
+On the final matchday, Venezia secured first place in the league table with a 2–0 home victory over Palermo, concluding the season as champions.

+In May 2026, Venezia completed a €100 million fundraising campaign through its holding structure, VFC Newco 2023 LLC, and its Operating Committee (OpCo).
+As part of the investment, an investment vehicle led by sports executives Tim Leiweke, Francesca Bodie, and Keegan McDonald became the club's largest outside shareholder group.
+Leiweke was appointed co-chairman of the Operating Committee alongside Rob Hamwee, while Bodie succeeded Duncan Niederauer as club president.
+Venezia announced that Drake had facilitated the partnership by introducing Leiweke and Bodie, with whom he had previously worked at Maple Leaf Sports & Entertainment, to the club's ownership group.

 The performance of Venezia in the Italian football league structure since the first season of a unified Serie A (1929/30).